mrodri171/blog/README.md

 Comment

-The Post scaffold has two attributes: title - string body - text
+The Post scaffold has two attributes: title - string and body - text

-The Comment scaffold has two attributes: post - references body - text
+The Comment scaffold has two attributes: post - references and body - text

 Versions: